Supernova-Studio/exporter-ios/README.md

 # SwiftUI Exporter

-SwiftUI Exporter allows you to **produce production-ready code for all product styles (such as colors) defined inside your design system** in such format that you can immediately use them to style your application elements.
+The SwiftUI Exporter allows you to **produce production-ready code for all product styles (such as colors) defined inside your design system** in such a way that you can immediately use them to style your application elements.
 Specifically, this exporter automates the coding of:

 - [x] Color definitions
 - [x] Text Styles
 - [x] Gradients
 - [x] Shadows
-- [x] Border
+- [x] Borders

-You can generate all production ready-code either manually using Supernova [VSCode extension](https://marketplace.visualstudio.com/items?itemName=SupernovaIO.pulsar-vsc-extension), or automate the pipeline using Supernova [Design Continuous Delivery](https://supernova.io/automated-code-delivery).
+You can generate all production ready-code either manually using Supernova's [VS Code extension](https://marketplace.visualstudio.com/items?itemName=SupernovaIO.pulsar-vsc-extension), or automate your code delivery pipeline using Supernova [Design Continuous Delivery](https://supernova.io/automated-code-delivery).

 ## Example Usage

 Once you have run the exporter against your design system, you can start using the code in your codebase right away.
-Here are few examples how you can use the output of [SwiftUI] exporter:
+Here are a few examples of how you can use the output of the [SwiftUI] exporter:

 ### [Example 1]